-In helping a delegation prepare for the content issues they will face at the Conference, a Faculty Advisor could either run a full curriculum class, or serve as a resource for a Model UN Club or other organization.
-They may use a well-established, proven curriculum, or utilize this handbook as a guide to preparing the students who will attend.
-All registered schools will receive the Model UN "in a Box" Simulation Guide, which contains resources for Model UN leaders for training delegations to participate at AMUN.
-Also, the Faculty
+In helping delegations prepare for the content issues they will face at the Conference, Faculty Advisors could either run a full curriculum class or serve as a resource for a Model UN Club or other organization.
+They may use a well-established, proven curriculum or utilize this handbook as a guide to preparing the students who will attend.
+All registered schools will receive the Model UN "in a Box" Simulation Guide, which contains resources to assist Model UN leaders in training delegations to participate at AMUN.
+Also, the

-Advisor can coordinate and run preparatory sessions to better prepare students for the Conference.
+Faculty Advisor can coordinate and run preparatory sessions to better prepare students for the Conference.